asterics/FABI/Documentation/UserManual/Markdown/Fabi User Manual.md

 All software modules, hardware design files, and "how-to"-documents are available under free and open source licenses and can be used and modified without fees.
 We have made every effort to select low-cost components without compromising functionality and flexibility - making FABI an affordable switch interface with extensive capabilities!

-#### About this manual

-This user manual explains the FABI Configuration Manager and shows example settings of the FABI system.
-The [building instructions](https://github.com/asterics/FABI/raw/master/Documentation/ConstructionManual/PCB-Version/FABIManual.pdf) can be found in a separate document.

-## Introduction

-The FABI configuration manager enables to assign functions (actions) to connected switches (buttons).
+The **FABI configuration manager** enables to assign functions (actions) to connected switches (buttons).
 Once a configuration has been applied, it remains active, also if the power supply is removed.
 The FABI system can then be used to control different devices (e.g. Windows/Linux PCs, or Mac computers via USB connection or tablets / smart phones via USB-OTG or Bluetooth connection).
 The configuration manager is only needed if settings should be changed.

 The configuration manager has to be opened in the *Chrome web browser* running on a PC or Mac.
 It can be found at the following web address: [https://fabi.asterics.eu](https://fabi.asterics.eu/index_fabi.htm).
 Figure 1 shows the Welcome page of the configuration manager.